nishdesai/mixing_agent/MaxCausalEntIRL/README.md

 Main file: MaxCausalEnt.py

 Work in progress.
 Current TODOs:
-1) Boltzmann policy value iteration: initialize with V = reward
+1) Boltzmann policy value iteration: initialize with V = reward; resolve numerical problems that follow.
+2) Support for state features other than one-hot encodings of the state.